isa-ulisboa/msc-gis/exercises/msc-gis-ex10_dtm.md

     - in ArcGIS, use the Create TIN (3D Analyst Tool) tool
     - in QGIS, use the TIN interpolation tool, in Processing tools

-2. Export the tin as a raster surface, with 10m pixel resolution
+2. Export the tin as a raster surface, with 10 m pixel resolution
     - in ArcGIS, use TIN to Raster (3D Analyst Tool)
     - in QGIS, a raster is already created in the previous step.